dams/dams.github.com/_posts/2013-01-21-new-module-actionretry.markdown

 ---
 layout: post
-title: "new module: Action::Retry"
+title: "New Perl module: Action::Retry"
 ---

 # {{ page.title }}

-I've just release a new module called [Action::Retry](https://metacpan.org/module/Action::Retry).
+I've just released a new module called [Action::Retry](https://metacpan.org/module/Action::Retry).

 Use it when you want to run some code until it succeeds, waiting between two